magv/alibrary/README.md

 ## Documentation

-The documentation currently lives at [magv.github.io/alibrary] and consists of the annotated [alibrary.m] and [utils.m] files.
+The documentation currently lives at [magv.github.io/alibrary] and consists of the following annotated source files:

+* [alibrary.m], the main library;
+* [utils.m], the generic Mathematica helper functions.

 That’s not much, but the plan is to improve it.

 [magv.github.io/alibrary]: https://magv.github.io/alibrary/
 [alibrary.m]: https://magv.github.io/alibrary/alibrary.html